buraktrggt/churn-optimization/README.md

 - Scenario-based profit results
 - Final recommended targeting policy
 - Exportable customer targeting lists

-These artifacts are designed to be **portfolio- and interview-ready**.

 ---

 ## How This Would Be Used in Practice